 REVIEW: Yours insincerley….
 Melissa McCarthy puts her stamp on the role of author-turned-forger Lee Israel in this love letter to New York.

 Whatever happened to New York movies?
-Is it the films that have changed beyond recognition or the place itself?
-Can You Ever Forgive Me? is a reminder of a genre and a place that seems to have almost vanished: one of smart-ass intellectuals in seedy Manhattan apartments, passing their time in giant wood-panelled bookshops – ones doing so well they’re prepared to hand over hundreds of dollars in cash for celebrity letters of dubious provenance.
+Is it the films that have changed or the place itself?
+Can You Ever Forgive Me? is a reminder of a genre and a place that seems to have almost vanished: one of smart-ass intellectuals in seedy Manhattan apartments, passing their time in giant wood-panelled bookshops – ones that are doing so well they’re prepared to hand over hundreds of dollars in cash for celebrity letters of dubious provenance.

 Here is a film that is set in 1991 but could just as easily have been made thirty years earlier, when dramas about the desperate lives of those on the city’s fringes could genuinely result in big box office.
 It has the heft of those New Hollywood movies too: witty dialogue, flawed characters and enough confidence in its own audience to not have to spell out every element of subtext.
 It says a lot about the state of the modern movie business that Marielle Heller’s film hasn’t received the nod for either Best Director or Best Picture at the Oscars; in its place Peter Farrelly’s dubious and didactic Green Book.